Kepler space telescope: Second Light (K2)

+On October 30, 2018, NASA announced that the spacecraft was out of fuel and its mission was officially ended.

 Mission results

 The Kepler space telescope was in active operation from 2009 through 2013, with the first main results announced on January 4, 2010.
 As expected, the initial discoveries were all short-period planets.
 As the mission continued, additional longer-period candidates were found.
 As of November 2018, Kepler has discovered 5,011 exoplanet candidates and 2,662 confirmed exoplanets.